savixy/AVATAR/final_delivery/timetable.md

 </details>

 ## About Joint Learning Lab 2023 - JLL 2023
+The JLL (Joint Learning Lab) has been a week, inside the AVATAR Erasmus+ project, where students coming from university University of Belgrade, Grenoble INP and Politecnico faced challenges about VR/AR to understand the potentialities of those technologies.
 ## Welcoming and hosting

 ## Overall organisation of the joint learning lab